How to care for a dog with stitches

 Whether your dog has undergone major or minor surgery, nursing them back to health is a big challenge for any owner.
 With adequate pet cover helping to take care of the financial pressures you can focus on giving your four-legged friend the nurturing they’ll need.

-After all, even a simple straightforward operation like neutering or spaying will still require you to follow your vet’s post-surgery advice carefully.
+After all, even a simple straightforward operation like neutering or spaying or simply your dog's ear tip being ripped, will still require you to follow your vet’s post-surgery advice carefully.
+Prior to booking an appointment for spaying or neutering, make sure to check whether your pet insurance covers spaying and post-surgery, follow your vet's post-surgery advice carefully.

 Fortunately, with just a little preparation and a bit of helpful information, caring for your dog’s stitches should be stress free.

 Before your furry family member returns from the vet’s surgery, ensure that the rest of the household understands the plan for your pet’s post-op care.

 Everyone will need to play their part to keep doggy’s stitches safe and clean.